“My greatest inspiration comes from my garden and nature. To see a vegetable grow makes you more aware of how to make use of all its parts”

 When we asked Lisa how she feels about cooking as teambuilding activity she says;

-“As I have worked as a business leader and with clients for many years before becoming chef, I love combining my skills this way.
-To assist a group in coming together; creating a challenging dish with new techniques requires problem solving and team efficiency second to none.
+“As I have worked as a business leader and with clients for many years before becoming a chef, I love combining my skills this way.
+To assist a group in coming together; creating a challenging dish using new techniques requires problem solving and team efficiency second to none!
 Also, food brings people together and is such a positive force.
-Therefore I believe in the AVEQIA concept, and could not love my job more”
+Therefore I believe in the AVEQIA concept and could not love my job more”